XTLOL1/UbiwhereTest/README.md

    - Add way to lookup SegmentSpeeds in specific RoadSegment (Done, /findRoadSegment/startLong/startLat/endLong/endLat/)
  - Find a way to populate database from csv file (Done, python manager.py seedDatabase)
  - Setup Swagger (Done)
- - Restrict the way the Speed Tiers are created
+ - Restrict the way the Speed Tiers are created (Done, made it so that you can't create or delete, can only update or patch)
  - Add unit tests to test the API and user perms
  - Add a feature that filters the RoadSegments by designation of the last SegmentSpeed reading (Done)
- - Make a guide to setup and run the app
+ - Make a guide to setup and run the app (You're reading it :) )